BluePost/BlueAjax/README.md

+# Deprecated
+This lib has moved to become part of the larger [BlueUtils](https://github.com/BluePost/BlueUtils) and is not being maintained.
+It will be removed soon.

 # BlueAjax
 Super-Simple framework for making AJAX easier to deal with on the PHP side.
 It also includes some JS objects for communicating with an AJAX php script built using this lib.